Westminster system

-The Westminster system or Westminster model is a type of parliamentary government that incorporates a series of procedures for operating a legislature.
-This concept was first developed in England.

-Key aspects of the system include an executive branch made up of members of the legislature, and that is responsible to the legislature; the presence of parliamentary opposition parties; and a ceremonial head of state who is different from the head of government.
-The term comes from the Palace of Westminster, the current seat of the Parliament of the United Kingdom.
-The Westminster system is often contrasted with the presidential system that originated in the United States, or with the semi-presidential system, based on the government of France.
+The Westminster system, or Westminster model, is a type of parliamentary government modelled on that of the Parliament of the United Kingdom.
+Key aspects of the system include an executive branch made up of members of the legislature which is responsible to the legislature; the presence of parliamentary opposition parties; and a ceremonial head of state who is separate from the head of government.
+The term derives from the Palace of Westminster, the seat of the British parliament.
+The Westminster system can be contrasted with the presidential system, which originated in the United States, and with the semi-presidential system based on the government of France.

-The Westminster system is used, or was once used, in the national and subnational legislatures of most former colonies of the British Empire, upon gaining self-government (with the exception of the United States and Cyprus), beginning with the first of the Canadian provinces in 1848 and the six Australian colonies between 1855 and 1890.
-It is the form of government bequeathed to New Zealand, and former British Hong Kong.
-The State of Israel adopted a largely Westminster-inspired system of government upon declaring independence from the British Mandate of Palestine.
-However, some former colonies have since adopted either the presidential system (Nigeria for example) or a hybrid system (like South Africa) as their form of government.
+The Westminster system is used, or was once used, in the national and subnational legislatures of most former colonies of the British Empire upon gaining self-government, beginning with the Province of Canada in 1848.
+However, many former colonies have since adopted other forms of government.